I love music. Truly I do. I love to sing. But you wouldn’t know it on Sunday morning when I visit your church.

 I’m not talking to all of you, of course.
 I’m sure many churches, maybe even yours, get it right.
 I just haven’t been there that often, I guess.
-My experiences with modern worship music in evangelical Christianity often leave me not just silent, but wondering if I should be joining George Bailey in making a quick exit from the agony.
+My experiences with modern worship music in evangelical Christianity often leaves me not just silent, but wondering if I should be joining George Bailey in making a quick exit from the agony.

 To be candid, I know how to behave in your church.
 I’ve been raised in it my entire life.
 So I know how to fake it when necessary.
 Lately, it’s been very necessary when the music is playing and we’re supposed to be singing, you know, to God.
 Frankly, I’m tired of it.
 Maybe all the “seekers” are enjoying it, but I’m finding it hard to sincerely engage in anything resembling worship.
+[See my post Why I Left Your Seeker-Friendly Church.]

 Instead of feeling the joy of joining with other believers in offering praises to the Almighty, I often feel insulted, bored, and disconnected from 2,000 years of worship history.
 And just when I think that maybe it’s just me having a selfish and sinful attitude — a very real possibility — a flamboyant electrical guitar solo breaks out.
 I’m left deciding whether to waive my iPhone and buy the t-shirt or just shut up and go home.